- Must visit

 Discover the best of Copenhagen — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Copenhagen trip today.

-The city’s postcard-famous canal lined with colorful historic houses and boats.
-One of Copenhagen’s essential walking areas.
+The postcard-famous canal lined with colorful historic houses and boats.
+One of the city’s most popular walking areas and photo spots.

 Open-faced rye bread sandwiches topped with ingredients like pickled herring, roast beef, egg, or shrimp.
-A classic Danish lunch tradition strongly associated with Copenhagen.
+A classic Danish lunch and one of Copenhagen’s most iconic foods.

 Crispy fried pork belly served with boiled potatoes and parsley sauce.
-Often called Denmark’s national dish and a staple of traditional Danish cooking.
+Often called Denmark’s national dish and a hearty traditional favorite.

-Danish pan-fried meatballs, usually made with pork or mixed meats, commonly served with potatoes, gravy, and pickled cabbage.
-A comforting everyday favorite.
+Traditional Danish pan-fried meatballs, usually made from pork or mixed meats, often served with potatoes, gravy, and pickled cabbage.

 Historic Copenhagen institution famous for classic smørrebrød, schnapps, and traditional Danish lunch in an old-world setting.